ImpowerGames/impower/client/resources/docs/privacy.md

 When you use the Service or its content, certain third parties may use automatic information collection technologies to collect information about you.
 These third parties may include:

-1. Social media services like Twitter, Twitch games, or Facebook, when you link your accounts to impower.games.
+1. Social media services like Twitter, Twitch games, or Facebook, when you link your accounts to Impower Games.

 2. Analytics companies like Google Analytics.